 Apart from retail-lined Broadway and bar-jammed Amsterdam, the Upper West Side boasts several exclusive residential avenues.
-Similar to East End, York, and Park Avenue on the Upper East, these west side streets maintain a certain level of exclusivity, remain desirable spots to invest in real estate, and continue to be pleasant places to live.
-Known for spacious co-op apartments, these Upper West Side avenues carry some of the most coveted addresses in New York City and have become viable options for families seeking more square footage.
+Similar to East End, York, and Park Avenue on the Upper East, these west side streets maintain a certain level of exclusivity, remain popular spots to invest in real estate, and continue to be pleasant places to live.
+Known, for spacious co-op apartments, these Upper West Side avenues carry some of the most coveted addresses in New York City and have become viable options for families seeking square footage.

 Beginning at West 72nd Street and running through Upper Manhattan to 181st Street, Riverside Drive boasts a plethora of high-rise prewar apartment buildings as well as some townhomes, which you’ll find primarily on the southern end.
 Residents face Riverside Park and the Hudson River, and many of the higher floor apartments capture stunning views.

-This scenic street passes through the Upper West Side, Morningside Heights, West Harlem, and Washington Heights.
+This picturesque street passes through the Upper West Side, Morningside Heights, West Harlem, and Washington Heights.
 Riverside Drive has been the home of composer George Gershwin, writer and Pulitzer Prize winner Paul Krugman, composer Sergei Rachmaninoff, baseball player Babe Ruth, and other big names.

 Some of Riverside Drive’s regal apartment buildings have been featured in a variety of film and television programs such as You’ve Got Mail, The Odd Couple, Will & Grace, Mad Men, and 30 Rock, among others.